 I need information about...

-During a simple mastectomy, the breast tissue (lobules, ducts, and fatty tissue) and a strip of skin containing the nipple are removed.
-This surgery most often requires a hospital stay.
-Based on the results of surgery and follow-up tests, further treatment may be needed.
+During a simple mastectomy, the breast tissue (lobules, ducts, and fatty tissue) and the nipple are removed.
+This surgery most often needs a hospital stay.
+Based on the results of surgery and follow-up tests, more treatment may be needed.

 Pain or numbness